Master of Arts in Professional Mental Health Counseling

 Submit a current professional resume listing positions that you have held for three months or longer including your current position.
 Also include any volunteer work or other professionally related experiences.

-Qualified applicants will be invited to interview with Professional Mental Health Counseling faculty.
-Selection will be based on initial faculty review of completed applications.
-Application reviews will begin in February, and we will attempt to give 3 - 4 week notice for invitations to the campus interviews.
+Qualified applicants will be invited to interview with program faculty.
+Selection will be based on initial faculty review of applications completed on or by January 15.
+Interviews will be held on-campus or virtually.

-On-campus group interviews are generally held in late February and early March.
+On-campus group interviews are planned for February 2021

 Applicants invited to interview who live within a four hour driving radius of Portland are expected to attend an on-campus interview.
-Applicants outside of the driving radius may request a virtual interview.
+We will attempt to give 3 - 4 weeks notice for invitations to the on-campus interviews.
+Applicants outside of the driving radius will be offered a virtual interview.